The Ultimate in cheese dips, Pimento Cheese will melt your heart and leave you wanting more.

 After that tweet, all bets were off.
 My husband and sons quickly became fans, then this summer I made it for the burger bar at my sister’s wedding.
 What can I say?
 It was the perfect opportunity to spread my cheesy infatuation to as many people as possible!

-The Paté of the South
+Pimento Cheese is the Paté of the South

 Our neighbours from the South have come up with some amazing culinary contributions.
 Solid Pimento Cheese was sold all over the US in the early 1900’s.
 It became associated with the Southern cuisine later on when recipes for a spreadable version became popular.
 These days it is often referred to as ‘The Paté of the South’ and is a glorious combination of Creole, Spanish, and Tex-Mex flavours.